 In the heart of the fair DACH+HOLZ 2024In the area dedicated to restorers and carpenters, an expert in the field of old wood conservation shares the secrets of his trade.
 The stand, a workshop open to the public, becomes the stage where the wooden structures, testimonies of the past, come back to life under the skilful hands of craftsmen.

-Robert Ott, for he is a recognised wood expert, specialising in the protection and diagnosis of wood damage caused by biogenic organisms.
+Robert Ott, for he is a recognised expert in the field of wood, specialising in the protection and diagnosis of wood damage caused by biogenic organisms.
 Since 2007, he has been officially recognised and authorised by the Bodensee-Oberschwaben Chamber of Commerce and Industry as an expert in wood protection and damage.
 Robert has undergone extensive training, including as a master carpenter and woodwork restorer, and has participated in research projects in the biology of wood-damaging organisms.
 In addition to his practical activities, he also teaches and participates in seminars, thus contributing to professional training in wood protection.
 For more details, visit Robert Ott's website.

 This article aims to provide a small glimpse into the world of wood restoration, highlighting the innovative technologies presented at DACH+HOLZ 2024 and the traditional methods used in the process of preserving old wooden structures, presented for Wood Magazine by Robert Ott at DACH+HOLZ 2024.
 You can watch the video at the end of the article.
 At the event, specialists on the stand with Robert demonstrated the meticulous process of processing old beams, using advanced measurement techniques to assess the strength of the material and detect the presence of pests.